Tender Documents

 Derek Mynott is the Managing Director of a firm of Quantity Surveyors based in Bedford.
-He has kindly agreed to write this blog post for CMMuk and for further information about GF Partnership please visit their site at GF Partnership.
+He kindly agreed to write this blog post for us while working for his old firm, GF Partnership.

-A short while ago John did a tweet that gave me inspiration to write a blog about cut throat tender pricing, and that led to me getting my blog featured on ’Building’ magazines website.
+A short while ago John sent out a tweet (Twitter message) that gave me inspiration to write a blog about cut throat tender pricing, and that led to me getting my blog featured on ’Building’ magazines website.

 And now John has asked me to do a guest blog spot for him on the theme of honest tendering.